Irish Shrove Tuesday Pancakes with Lemon

 Pancake Day is a traditional day for making and eating pancakes.
 It's also a delicious way to use stores of milk, butter, and eggs, which are forbidden during Lent.

-Irish Central says, “The earliest records of pancakes and pancake tossing appeared in the fifteenth century when the pancakes were a little thicker than the modern pancake; they would also often have added spices for a little decadence.
-It wasn’t until the eighteenth century and the influence of French cooking and their thin crepes that pancakes more as we know them now.”
+Irish Central says, "The earliest records of pancakes and pancake tossing appeared in the fifteenth century, when the pancakes were a little thicker than the modern pancake; they would also often have added spices for a little decadence.
+It wasn't until the eighteenth century and the influence of French cooking and their thin crepes that pancakes became more like what we know them now."

 Shrove Tuesday traditions in Scotland and Wales